-- You step back in time when walking through the doors of what was once a cold storage plant dating back to 1915.
-The building has been completely transformed and there's a museum display of some of the old machinery
+- You step back in time when walking through the doors of what was originally a cold storage plant, built in 1915.
+The building has been transformed while celebrating it's history, including a museum display of some of the old machinery and artifacts

 - Despite the building's humble beginnings, your experience is one of total luxury in beautiful rooms with huge windows that overlook the water

-- You will taste some of the finest cuisine of the region at their restaurant which has fantastic views of the mountains and fjords
+- You will taste some of the finest cuisine of the region at their restaurant which has sweeping views of the mountains and fjords

-- The spa is not to be missed - chill in the pool or indulge in total relaxation with one of the treatments on offer
+- The spa is not to be missed - chill in the pool or unwind with one (or more!) of the varied treatments on offer

 - You can enjoy privately-run kayak trips and boat excursions to visit nearby glaciers since the hotel has its own boat and kayaks